-The strong approximation results in Theorem \ref{thm:strong approximation KMT} for partitioning-based least squares estimation appear to be new in the literature.
-An alternative unconditional strong approximation for general series estimators is obtained by \cite{Belloni-Chernozhukov-Chetverikov-Kato_2015_JoE} for the case of undersmoothing inference ($j=0$).
+An alternative unconditional strong approximation for general series estimators was obtained by \cite{Belloni-Chernozhukov-Chetverikov-Kato_2015_JoE} for the case of undersmoothing inference ($j=0$).
 Their proof employs the classical Yurinskii's coupling inequality that controls the convergence rate of partial sums in terms of Euclidean norm, leading to the rate restriction $r_n^6K^5/n\to0$, up to $\log n$ terms, which does not depend on $\nu>0$.
 In contrast, Theorem \ref{thm:strong approximation KMT} employs a (conditional) KMT-type coupling and then a second (unconditional) coupling approximation, and make use of the banded structure of the Gram matrix formed by local bases, to obtain weaker restrictions.
 Under bounded polynomial moments, we require only $r_n^6K^3/n^{3\nu/(2+\nu)}\to0$, up to $\log n$ terms.
 For example, when $\nu=2$ and $r_n=\sqrt{\log n}$ this translates to $K^2/n\to0$, up to $\log n$ terms, which is weaker than previous results in the literature.
-Under the sub-exponential conditional moment restriction, the restriction can be relaxed all the way to $K/n\to0$, up to $\log n$ terms, which appears to be a minimal condition.
+Under the sub-exponential conditional moment restriction, the rate condition can be relaxed all the way to $K/n\to0$, up to $\log n$ terms, which appears to be a minimal condition.
 This is for the entire $t$-statistic process.
 In addition, Theorem \ref{thm:strong approximation KMT} gives novel strong approximation results for robust bias-corrected $t$-statistic processes.

-\begin{remark}[Strong Approximation: KMT for Haar Basis] Our two-step coupling approach builds on the new coupling Lemma \ref{lem:general cond coupling}, which appears to be hard to extend to $d>1$, except for the important special case the undersmoothed ($j=0$) $t$-statistic process $\{\widehat{T}_0(x): x\in\mathcal{X}\}$ constructed using Haar basis, which is a spline, wavelet and piecewise polynomial with $m=1$.
-In this case, we establish $t_0(\cdot) =_d Z_0(\cdot) + o_\P(r_n^{-1})$ in $\mathcal{L}^\infty(\mathcal{X})$ for any $d\geq1$ under the same conditions of Lemma \ref{lem:Strong Approximation Hats Off}.
-See the SA, \S SA-5.1. \end{remark}
+\begin{remark}[Strong Approximation: KMT for Haar Basis] Our two-step coupling approach builds on the new coupling Lemma \ref{lem:general cond coupling}, which appears to be hard to extend to $d>1$, except for the important special case the undersmoothed ($j=0$) $t$-statistic process $\{\widehat{T}_0(x): x\in\mathcal{X}\}$ constructed using Haar basis, which is a spline, wavelet, and piecewise polynomial with $m=1$.
+In the SA, \S SA-5.1, we establish $t_0(\cdot) =_d Z_0(\cdot) + o_\P(r_n^{-1})$ in $\mathcal{L}^\infty(\mathcal{X})$ for any $d\geq1$ under the same conditions of Lemma \ref{lem:Strong Approximation Hats Off}. \end{remark}